-Waterloo HCI includes specialized research labs and programs in the David R. Cheriton School of Computer Science, Systems Design Engineering, Management Sciences, Applied Health Sciences, and the Games Institute.
+Waterloo HCI includes specialized research labs, faculty, and programs in the David R. Cheriton School of Computer Science, Stratford School of Interaction Design and Business, Department of Systems Design Engineering, Department of Management Sciences, Faculty of Applied Health Sciences, Department of Communication Arts, and the Games Institute.
 Collaborations span these individual labs, and Waterloo HCI regularly meets through our Brown Bag series, which includes talks given by visiting HCI researchers.

-Mark Hancock, Oliver Schneider (Management Sciences)
+- Mark Hancock, Oliver Schneider (Management Sciences)

-Jim Wallace, Plinio Morita (Applied Health Sciences)
+- Jim Wallace, Plinio Morita (Applied Health Sciences)

-Lennart Nacke (Stratford School of Interaction Design and Business, Communication Arts)
+- Lennart Nacke (Stratford School of Interaction Design and Business, Communication Arts)

-Aynur Kadir (Communication Arts)
+- Aynur Kadir (Communication Arts)

-Jennifer Boger (Systems Design Engineering)
+- Jennifer Boger (Systems Design Engineering)